loftwah/tech-101/misc/drills/3-mermaid/README.md

 **EC2 Module Documentation**

-The EC2 module is an integral part of the Operoo application's deployment system, designed to manage AWS EC2 instances and automate the process of deploying new versions of the app.
-The Operoo application is a Ruby on Rails web application hosted on AWS infrastructure, utilizing EC2 instances, Auto Scaling Groups (ASGs), Elastic Load Balancers (ELBs), RDS databases, S3 for file storage, and Redis for caching and background jobs.
+The EC2 module is an integral part of the application's deployment system, designed to manage AWS EC2 instances and automate the process of deploying new versions of the app.
+The application is a Ruby on Rails web application hosted on AWS infrastructure, utilizing EC2 instances, Auto Scaling Groups (ASGs), Elastic Load Balancers (ELBs), RDS databases, S3 for file storage, and Redis for caching and background jobs.

 **Key Classes**